balakreshnan/IIoT-AI/IIoT/opcuatoiothub.md

 ## Use Case

-Connect to industrial Devices using OPC UA and subscribe for tags to collect data and push to Iot Hub for further processing
+Connect to industrial Devices using OPC UA/DA and subscribe for tags to collect data and push to Iot Hub for further processing

 Business Use case: